hawkinsw/quic-wg-wiki/Third-Implementation-Draft.md

   - 0-RTT rejection and retransmit
   - Loss of 0-RTT data and retransmit

 - Functional loss recovery.
+The target here is that the operation eventually succeeds, not that it succeeds within any particular time frame.
+I.e., timeout based loss recovery is fine.
 Test cases:

   - Drop CI
   - Drop all of server first flight